 Nucleus colonies are generally expected to be available for pick up in April or May.
 Unanticipated circumstances (like weather) may force pick up dates into June.
 When your nucleus colony (or colonies) is nearly ready for pick up, I will contact you to coordinate a pick up date and time.
 Pick up times will be limited to hours either early in the morning or later in the evening when temperatures are cooler.
 This is to ensure your nuc does not overheat and suffocate.
 When I contact you, I will also provide you with a pick up location in the Northampton/Hadley/Amherst area.

 The nuc will be contained in a secure box at pick up, although you may have a bee or two escape the box during transport.
-If you plan transport your nuc back home inside the cabin of your vehicle, you can bring a mesh laundry bag to place the nuc into so that any escaped bees are contained and do not fly around you while you are driving.
+If you plan to transport your nuc back home inside the cabin of your vehicle, you can bring a mesh laundry bag to place the nuc into so that any escaped bees are contained and do not fly around you while you are driving.
 You can also dress warmly for the drive and keep the cabin as cool as possible to keep the bees inactive.

 Nucleus Colony Order and Purchase Information